Teen Asks If It Would Be Wrong Not To Give The Cat They’ve Been Looking After For Four Years To “Real” Owners

 But the general notion is that OP has nothing to fear

 Emotional resilience plays a critical role in decision-making, particularly in difficult situations.
-Dr. Susan David, an expert in emotional agility, emphasizes that individuals who can navigate their emotions effectively are better equipped to make choices that align with their values.
+Individuals who can navigate their emotions effectively are better equipped to make choices that align with their values.
 In this case, the teenager may need to explore their feelings about the cat and what it represents to them, which can help clarify their decision-making process.

 Understanding the emotional stakes involved can lead to healthier outcomes.